-Marking ladders

-These are a key feature in the children's books and assist both children and staff in a number of ways:

-- To help assess and record pupil progress. - To provide the teacher with a series of reminders in the form of a checklist. - To develop an awareness in the pupils of what they are learning about. - Provide pupils with next steps. - Provide self-assessment opportunity for the children. - To allow staff to collect accurate moderated data that can be used as part of the formative assessment process.
+Commented [HJ5]: is

+Commented [HJ6]: are?

+Commented [HJ7]: national
-Feedback and targets

-This is one of the most powerful tools for improving children's learning.
-It can take many forms; oral, written, personal, group or class.
-Whatever form it takes, all children should have regular, detailed feedback on their work from their teacher, with reflective time allowed to discuss or edit work based on the feedback.
+Feedback and targets This is one of the most powerful tools for improving children's learning.
+Feedback# can take many Commented [HJ8]: feedback? forms; oral, written, personal, group or class.
+Whatever form it takes, all children should have regular feedback from their teacher, with reflective time allowed to discuss or edit work based on the feedback.
+Shared systems across key stages will allow children to address misconceptions, reinforce skills and further deepen their understanding.

-At Shanklea Primary School, we mark written work using supportive and constructive comments alongside clear developmental targets for the children to act upon.
-Work is marked in line with a clear school policy on Marking.

 The children are informed about the way their work is marked and posters are in each room to remind them of the symbols staff add to their work.
-Staff will always endeavor to have work from one session marked ready for the next lesson.

-School Target Setting

-Targets are set by the Government, by the Local Authority and by the Head teacher with the Governors.
+Staff will always endeavour to have work from one session marked ready for the next lesson.
+The school's marking policy is currently being updated reviewed to increase the effectiveness of Commented [HJ9]: Regularly reviewed? feedback without impacting on the emotional wellbeing of staff.
+School Target Setting Targets are set by the Government, by the Local Authority and by the Head $\underline{\mathsf{T}}$ teacher with the Governors.
 Attainment at the end of each Key Stage is compared to other schools nationally and locally.
-Data, such as Raise-online & Fischer Family Trust, compare the "value added" by the school, compared to similar types of schools nationally.

-Data recording

-School data will be tracked and monitored by staff using the online Primary Target Tracker system.
-This will be updated each half-term and synchronized with SIMS on a regular basis.
-Staff will have access to this at school and on their work laptop at home.
+Data, such as ASP-& Fischer Family Trust, is used to compare the "value added" by the Commented [HJ10]: remove highlighting school, compared to similar types of schools nationally.
+Data Rrecording School data will be tracked and monitored by staff using the online Primary Target Tracker system.
+This will be updated each half-term.
 The Primary Target Tracker will allow staff to record progress in steps towards expected progress as well as allowing them to record the expectation the children have met.

-The data and reports generated will be used to monitor the progress of individuals, classes, year groups and other groups of identified children in school, such as Pupil Premium and SEN.
+The data and reports generated will be used to monitor the progress of individuals, classes, year groups and other groups of identified children in school, such as Pupil Premium and SEND.
+Page | 4